 While you can purchase 1-day Blizzard Beach water park tickets, we find the most economical and fun option for most families is the Disney Park Hopper Plus Ticket.
 This allows you to visit all four Disney theme parks and two water parks during your visit!
 These tickets truly give you the full Walt Disney World experience and are perfect for the summer months when a break at Blizzard Beach is much needed.

 Blizzard Beach is nestled between Disney's Animal Kingdom and Disney's Hollywood Studios at 1534 Blizzard Beach Drive, Orlando, FL 32836.
 Nearby hotels include some of our favorites: Disney's All-Star Resorts and Disney's Coronado Springs Resort!

 It's important to note that sometimes the park will reach max capacity in the early afternoon and not re-open for entry until later in the day, especially during the peak summer season.
+Unlike the Disney theme parks, Blizzard Beach does not require a Disney Park Pass Reservation.
+Right now, the initial crowds are low, so we're still not exactly sure what hoppens when the park reaches capacity.
 We highly recommend arriving at park opening to get in plenty of ride time when crowds are at their lowest.
-Plus, you can make sure you snag enough beach chairs for your whole squad!
+Plus you can make sure you snag enough beach chairs for your whole squad!

 Disney's Blizzard Beach Rides and Attractions